 The brothers weren’t that ambitious, Kroc was.
 Kroc made the McDonald’s Corporation, a company dedicated to franchising the restaurant.
 Franchising wasn’t new (see later), but Kroc did it differently.

-So what’s the cool learnings here?
-Firstly, how can process innovations create an entirely new category (fast food) and changing user behaviours?
+So what’re the cool learnings here?
+Firstly, how can process innovations create an entirely new category (fast food) and changing user behaviors?
 Is there a different way to make money or change your cost structure, by owning the property and subleasing?
 U-haul doesn’t make the money on the trailers, but in the upsell to insurance and boxes etc.

-Key here is the implications on behaviour.
-What new behaviour can a process innovation enable?
+Key here is the implications on behavior.
+What new behavior can a process innovation enable?
 You need timing though.
 Post the war consumers loved new and different.
 Fast food might have been just what they were looking for.
-But without a process change that behaviour was not possible.
+But without a process change that behavior was not possible.